Everyone involved helps make the Shed what it is.

 How he takes his cuppa - White Coffee no sugar.

-Tea preference - White with a sweetener.
+Tea - white with one

 From ‘oop north’ originally, then moved to the Midlands( Rugby).
 As a young ‘un managed to get out of most lessons by playing sport for any team going.